Ohm-Np/Geomarketing/README.md

 # Geomarketing

-Geomarketing is a marketing strategy that involves the integration of geographic information into marketing efforts to make data-driven decisions.
-It leverages geographic data, such as location, demographic information, and regional behavior patterns, to optimize marketing strategies, target specific audiences, and enhance decision-making processes.
+Geomarketing is a strategy that integrates geographic information into marketing efforts to enable data-driven decisions.
+It utilizes location data, demographics, and regional behavior patterns to optimize strategies, target specific audiences, and improve decision-making.

 # Key Components of Geomarketing: